getagrippa/Victoria-2-MP-Balance-Mod/README.md

 - Reduced max defensive skill of leader (max of 4 down from 6, attack cap of 5 unchanged)
 - Halved most effects of having no leader in an army
-- Removed confusing or uninspired modifiers from leader traits (reconaissance, speed, attrition, experience, reliability)
+- Removed confusing or uninspired modifiers from leader traits (reconaissance, speed, attrition, experience, reliability) [PENDING] - Update all leader traits for starting OOBs